deatrich/linux-home-server/web-server.md

 ...
 ```

-## Installing the PHP Apache Module
+## Installing the PHP Apache module

 If you are interesting in doing some embedded PHP web development then
 you only need to install the PHP Apache module: